Wednesday, December 8, 2010

-The cat, Willie, a 1-year-old, neutered, albino, Domestic Short Hair, had recently eaten a delicious shredded pork and bean burrito at Taco Del Mar when he entered the crowded elevator to return to work.
+Willie, a 1-year-old, neutered Domestic Short Hair, had recently eaten a shredded pork and bean burrito at Taco Del Mar when he entered the crowded elevator to return to work.

-“All of I sudden, I knew I was gonna fart," Willie told the Gazette.
-"I was so scared.
-There were so many cats in the elevator, it was packed,” Willie remembers.
-“It was hot, too, and it seemed like the buttons for every floor had been pushed, ensuring us all a long trip up."
+“All of I sudden, I knew I was (going to fart)," Willie said.
+"I was scared.
+There were many cats in the elevator, it was packed,” Willie remembers.
+“It was hot and it seemed like the buttons for every floor had been pushed.

-Willie said he did the best he could to keep the fart from escaping from in between his furry butt cheeks.
-He said he clenched his teeth firmly, stared at one spot on the wall, and pressed all four feet solidly below him in an effort to keep it from squeezing out.
+Willie said he did the best he could to keep the fart from escaping.
+He said he clenched his teeth, stared at one spot on the wall, and pressed all four feet solidly below him in an effort to keep it from squeezing out.

 This air-tight elevator was the site of the incident

-"Before I knew it, I’d farted," he said.
-"At first it was a soft, ghost-like whisper, I had some hopes at first that it would stay silent.
+"Before I knew it, I farted," he said.
+"At first it was a ghost-like whisper, I had some hopes at first that it would stay silent.
 But then it transformed into a roaring motorcycle-like clickety-clack.
-Then it was all over and the smell came."
+Then it was all over."

 "Everyone on the elevator froze," he continued.
 "It was like the Ice Queen from Narnia cast a spell on them, they were that still.
 No one acknowledged the fart."

-Indeed, witnesses said all the cats on the elevator were still and silent, as if somehow through their stillness they could actually reverse time and make it (the fart) not have happened.
+Witnesses said cats on the elevator were still and silent, as if somehow through their stillness they could actually reverse time and make it (the fart) not have happened.

 "There was a definite loud, ripe peal," said witness Kellie, a 12-year-old, spayed, Siamese Mix, who is a legal secretary and was also in the elevator when the fart occurred.